Why do people gamble?

 - For entertainment reasons – because they like the feeling, to get that rush or “high”, or because it makes them feel good.

 - For coping reasons – for someone to forget their worries, because they feel more self-confident, or because it helps when they are feeling nervous or depressed.

 These reasons don’t absolve the person gambling of responsibility, but they do provide a better understanding of what motivates your loved one to keep gambling and why it has become a problem.

 Remember, your loved one did not choose to have an early win.
 They didn’t choose to become addicted.
 And they likely don’t realise how gambling works.
 Keep this in mind if you find yourself becoming angry at the person in a way which could be unhelpful.

-Here are some additional resources and information which may be helpful before you have the conversation with the person about their gambling:
+Here is more information which may be helpful before you have the conversation with the person about their gambling: